 EkoNivaAgro, LLC has been operating since March 2002.
 The main area of activity is dairy farming.
 The enterprise is also engaged in growing cereal, pulse, fodder, profitable industrial crops as well as seed production.
-EkoNivaAgro employs 2,113 people engaged in different areas of activity.
+EkoNivaAgro employs 2,305 people engaged in different areas of activity (as per 30.09.2017).

 Our professional motto is: We are responsible for our land!

-The enterprise is the largest milk producer in Voronezh oblast — over 450 tonnes of milk per day, which makes up for over 25% of the region-wide amount.
-The total herd size is 38,500 head of cattle, of which 20,000 are dairy сows.
+The enterprise is the largest milk producer in Voronezh oblast — over 489 tonnes of milk per day, which makes up for over 25% of the region-wide amount.
+The total herd size is 43,820 head of cattle, of which 20,450 are dairy сows (as per 30.09.2017).

 Currently, there are 24 livestock farming subdivisions operating within the enterprise, including eight modern dairies and 16 reconstructed livestock farms.
-The enterprise is a stock-breeding plant for the Simmental breed and a breeding reproducer of Holstein and Red-and-White breeds.
+The enterprise is a stock-breeding plant for Holstein and Simmental breeds and a breeding reproducer of Red-and-White breed.

 EkoNivaAgro implements a cow-calf project.
 Male calves are kept on the pasture until they are 6-7 months old, further, they are sold to beef finishing enterprises.
 In total, EkoNivaAgro has 500 head of beef cattle.
 In 2016, the company sold 5,800 tonnes of meat (live weight).